KelseyHigham/sp-font-maker/README.md

 I don't really know how Python works.
 Someone please help me to make these instructions easier!!!

-1. Use the English version's instructions for installing the *development* version of handwrite.
+1. Use [the English version's instructions](https://www.builtree.org/handwrite/contributing/) for installing the *development* version of handwrite.
 2. `pip install fonttools`
 3. Use `handwrite -h` to see instructions on using the command-line tool.
-Some of those fields are necessary for naming your font correctly.
-The others aren't...
+Some of those fields are necessary for naming your font correctly, and a friendly license is necessary for putting your font on Linku.